-ICO mandate cybersecurity training for all employees.
+ICO mandate cybersecurity training for all employees

 cybersecurity image blog

 Most organisations understand the need to take cybersecurity seriously, spending increasing amounts of money on firewalls, anti-virus, password complexity and multi-factor authentication.
-However, a vital part of Cybersecurity protection still isn’t getting the attention it deserves.
-Employee training is arguably one of the most critical elements of an organisations defence.
+However, a vital part of cybersecurity protection still isn’t getting the attention it deserves.
+Employee training is arguably one of the most critical elements of an organisation’s defence.
 Training staff once does not provide enough protection against cybercrime.
-Training should be comprehensive and regular and the Information Commissioners office (ICO) has now mandated this for organisations.
+Training should be comprehensive and regular and the Information Commissioner’s office (ICO) has now mandated this for organisations.

 The Information Commissioners Office (ICO) is the UK body that is responsible for prosecuting organisations that fail to keep data safe.
 In December 2021 the ICO issued new guidance saying that they expected that all staff and volunteers that have access to data, should receive cyber awareness training as part of their induction, within 30 days of starting and before the employee is granted access to any databases containing personal or sensitive data.
 Furthermore, they mandate that training should be ongoing for all employees.